 The content page

 The content page or pages is where you add your content.
 This is the meat and potatoes of your lead magnet.
 Ideally, your content should be 1-3 pages long.
 Keep it short and sweet.
-Your lead magnet would be no use to anyone if it is too long and difficult to digest.
+Your lead magnet will be useless to anyone if it is too long and difficult to digest.

 The call to action

 The final page is your call to action page.
-Here you can add more information about the services you provide and the next step you want the prospective client to take.
+Here you can add more information about your services and the next step you want the prospective client to take.
 The next step could be:

 - Book a discovery or consultation call